Thousands of people have tried a new diet that guarantees rapid weight loss

 Yet, doctors are still writing prescriptions for the daily injections which are typically administered into the thigh.
 Since 2008, one in-house physician has prescribed injections to 3,000 clients.
 Costs include $495 for a 23-day plan or $595 for a 40-day regimen ($595).
 After a six week break, dieters eat normal meals to prevent the body from becoming “hCG-immune”, many resume the process, completing multiple cycles.

 Dieters have some leeway “when it comes to spending their 500 calories, however, they are encouraged to choose organic meats, vegetables, and fish.
-Dairy, carbs, alcohol, and sugar are off limits.
+Dairy, carbs, alcohol, and sugar are off-limits.
 A typical meal for one dieting day might consist of coffee and an orange for breakfast; a little tilapia and raw asparagus for lunch; a piece of fruit in the afternoon; and crab, spinach, Melba toast, and tea for dinner.
-If a dieter cheats, they they are encouraged to drink only water and eat nothing but six apples for 24 hours.
+If a dieter cheats, then they are encouraged to drink only water and eat nothing but six apples for 24 hours.

 Haupt notes that “despite success stories, scientific evidence for using hCG as a diet aid is not solid.
 In 1995, researchers analyzed 14 clinical trials and concluded that hCG was not any more effective at helping people shed the pounds than a placebo.